-Anyway, a roll of 120 will land you 16 shots while to load and unload is possibly the easiest for this type of cameras.
+Anyway, a roll of 120 will land you 16 shots while to load and unload is possibly the easiest for this type of camera.
 This one is paired to a 60mm prime lens, should you wish for something wider, there’s the GA645w which is coupled to a 45mm also at f/4.
-There are also face-lifted versions that adds an i to the end of their names and zi models that have the capability to zoom.
+There are also face-lifted versions that add an i to the end of their names and zi models that have the capability to zoom.

 Size & weight